 Just as these systems are the simplest in terms of mechanical function, they also employ a smaller number of distinct action types… two to be specific.

 Blow forward actions are by far the rarer and less straight forward of the two.
 In these actions, the breechface is generally a surface affixed to the frame, and it receives the brunt of the recoil force with no additional mitigation.
 The functions of the action are instead driven by the bullet as it engages the rifling and attempts to pull the barrel forward with it.
-Once the forward momentum from the drag of the bullet overcomes the inertial mass of the barrel and the force of the spring, the action of the gun opens in order to cycle the next round.
+Once the forward momentum from the drag of the bullet overcomes the inertial mass of the barrel and the force of the recoil spring, the barrel is pulled forward as the action of the gun opens in order to cycle the next round.
 With its forward energy expended, the barrel is then returned rearward by the recoil spring, chambering a new round in the process.

 Only a few handguns were ever designed with this unconventional action, the most common being the Schwarzlose 1908/09 (also sold under the Warner name).
 This is likely due to some unfortunate and inherent drawbacks of the system (as reported by those lucky enough to own them, which is sadly not the author to date).
 Working the action requires pulling the barrel forward in a less natural motion that can potentially leave the off hand in front of the freshly loaded barrel.
-Recoil is also reportedly more sever than would be expected due to the initial recoil impulse having no rearward travelling mass to mitigate it… and then being compounded by the barrel mass being driven back sharply in a secondary impact.
+Recoil is also reportedly more severe than would be expected due to the initial recoil impulse having no rearward travelling mass to mitigate it… and then being compounded by the barrel mass being driven back sharply in a secondary impact.

 Nevertheless, they remain an intriguing and unique design.